By using this site, you agree to the Privacy Policy and Terms of Use.

 Changing the narrative

-With every record broken and every finish-line celebration, Marie Josée Ta Lou-Smith redefines what is possible for African sprinters.
+With every record broken and every finish-line celebration, as researched by Shore Africa, Marie Josée Ta Lou-Smith redefines what is possible for African sprinters.

 She stands as proof that courage and conviction can transform adversity into greatness—one stride at a time.